 On October 26, 2016, the Company's Board of Directors approved the issuance of up to 25,000 shares of the Company's common stock in the form of restricted stock or options ("2016 Stock Plan").
-Effective January 20, 2017, the 2016 Stock Plan was amended and restated as the SG Blocks, Inc. Stock Incentive Plan, as further amended effective June 1, 2018 and as further amended on July 30, 2020 (the "Incentive Plan").
-The Incentive Plan authorizes the issuance of up to 1,125,000 shares of common stock.
-It authorizes the issuance of equity-based awards in the form of stock options, stock appreciation rights, restricted shares, restricted share units, other share-based awards and cash-based awards to non-employee directors and to officers, employees and consultants of the Company and its subsidiary, except that incentive stock options may only be granted to the Company's employees and its subsidiary's employees.
+Effective January 20, 2017, the 2016 Stock Plan was amended and restated as the SG Blocks, Inc. Stock Incentive Plan, as further amended effective June 1, 2018 and as further amended on July 30, 2020 and as further amended on August 18, 2021, (the "Incentive Plan").
+The Incentive Plan authorizes the issuance of up to 3,625,000 shares of common stock.
+It authorizes the issuance of equity-based awards in the form of stock options, stock appreciation rights, restricted shares, restricted share units, other share-based awards and cash-based awards to non-employee directors and to officers, employees and consultants of the Company and its subsidiary, except that incentive Stock options may only be granted to the Company's employees and its subsidiary's employees.
 The Incentive Plan expires on October 26, 2026, and is administered by the Company's Compensation Committee of the Board of Directors.
 Each of the Company's employees, directors, and consultants are eligible to participate in the Incentive Plan.
-As of March 31, 2021, there were 179,547 shares of common stock available for issuance under the Incentive Plan.
+As of March 31, 2022, there were 1,343,377 shares of common stock available for issuance under the Incentive Plan.